-assayData_df An $N \times p$ data frame with named columns. pathwayCollect A pathwayCollection list of known gene pathways with two or three elements: • pathways : A named list of character vectors.
+assayData_df An $N \times p$ data frame with named columns. pathwayCollection_ls

+A pathwayCollection list of known gene pathways with two or three elements:

+- pathways: A named list of character vectors.
 Each vector contains the names of the individual genes within that pathway as a vector of character strings.
 The names contained in these vectors must have non-empty overlap with the column names of the assayData_df data frame.
-The names of the pathways (the list elements themselves) should be the a shorthand representation of the full pathway name. • TERMS: A character vector the same length as the pathways list with the proper names of the pathways. • description : An optional character vector the same length as the pathways list with additional information about the pathways.
-If your gene pathways list is stored in a .gmt file, use the read_gmt function to import your pathways list as a pathwayCollection list object. response An optional response object.
+The names of the pathways (the list elements themselves) should be the a shorthand representation of the full pathway name. - TERMS: A character vector the same length as the pathways list with the proper names of the pathways. - description: An optional character vector the same length as the pathways list with additional information about the pathways.

+If your gene pathways list is stored in a .gmt file, use the read_gmt function to import your pathways list as a pathwayCollection list object.

+response An optional response object.
 See "Details" for more information.
-Defaults to NULL. respТуре What type of response has been supplied.
-Options are "none", "survival", "regression", and "categorical".
-Defaults to "none" to match the default response = NULL value. centerScale Should the values in assayData_df be centered and scaled?
-Defaults to TRUE for centering and scaling, respectively.
-See scale for more information. minPathSize What is the smallest number of genes allowed in each pathway?
-Defaults to 3.
-Dots for additional arguments passed to the internal CheckAssay function.
+Defaults to respType What type of response has been supplied.
+Options are "none", "survival", response = NULL value.